 Incentive Stock Options.
 Under current U.S. federal income tax laws, the grant of an incentive stock option can be made solely to employees and generally has no income tax consequences for the optionee or the Company.
 Options granted under the 1994 Option Plan may be designated as incentive stock options, as defined in the Code, provided that such options satisfy the Code's requirements for incentive stock options.
 In general, neither the grant nor the exercise of an incentive stock option will result in taxable income to the optionee or a deduction to the Company.
-The sale of Common Stock received pursuant to the exercise of an option which satisfied all the requirements of an incentive stock option which satisfied all the aggregate option exercise price, and will not result in a tax deduction to the Company.
+The sale of Common Stock received pursuant to the exercise of an option which satisfied all the requirements of an incentive stock option, including the holding period requirements described below, will result in a long-term capital gain or loss to the optionee equal to the difference between the amount realized on the sale and the aggregate option exercise price, and will not result in a tax deduction to the Company.
 To receive favorable treatment, the optionee must not dispose of the Common Stock purchased pursuant to the exercise of an option within either (i) two years from the date the option is granted, or (ii) one year from the date of exercise.
 In addition, if the Common Stock is held more than 18 months after the date of exercise, the optionee will be taxed at the lowest rate applicable to capital gains for such optionee.